metatensor/metatensor/docs/src/reference/python/index.rst

 - advanced functionalities like the :ref:`array format <python-api-array>` for data storage

-The Python interface also provides multiple :ref:`operations
+The Python interface also provides multiple operations, including mathematical, logical, and other utility functions that can applied on these core objects.
-<python-api-operations>` including mathematical, logical, and other utility
+These are documented in the next :ref:`documentation section
-functions that can applied on these core objects.
-These are documented in the next section.
+<python-api-operations>`.

 .. toctree::
     :maxdepth: 1